astreum/whitepaper/README.md

 Solar pricing mechanism:

 - The solar price is fixed for every block.
-- The solar price varies by doubling and halving.
+- The solar price varies by 1 `Astre`.
 - The solar price doubles when more than 0.9, and halves when less than 0.1, of the previous solar limit was used.
 - The base solar price is set at 1 `Astre`.